 To deepen your appreciation for the UNESCO property, which is Cape Floral Region Protected Areas, here are a few facts you need to know:

 - The Cape Floral Region Protected Areas is home to one of the richest collection of plants in the world.
 This region makes up less than 1% of the African continent and yet it is responsible for more than 20% of its floral species.

-- The Table Mountain National Park is one of the most popular tourist destinations in South Africa.
-It is comprised within this UNESCO World Heritage property.
+- Table Mountain National Park is one of the most popular tourist destinations in South Africa.
+It is comprised of this UNESCO World Heritage property.

 - Aside from the large collection of flora species within this region, the density per flora species is also one of the highest in the world.
 The level of endemism is also notable at nearly 32%.

 - In addition to the rich flora species, the Cape Floral Region Protected Areas also have a diverse range of animal species.
 Some of the most notable species that live here include the Table Mountain Ghost Frog and Geometric Tortoise.

 - While the entire region is under protection from the UNESCO’s world heritage status, there are certain areas that are open for the public to explore.
 In fact, walking among the natural vegetation is allowed even within the protected zone.
 Tourists can also explore the slopes and summit of Table Mountain.

 - The population growth in South Africa, particularly in the Western Cape, continues to threaten the preservation of these species.
 CapeNature is working with UNESCO to ensure the protection of this hotspot and world heritage site.

 View my complete list of UNESCO World Heritage Sites in South Africa.